Web Hosting Review

 When signing up for a web hosting service, keep in mind you're probably only seeing the promotional rate (and this number varies further, because it depends on the storage and bandwidth your site requires).
 Look past the introductory price to get the real scoop on what you'll realistically pay once the promotional rate ends.

 During our years of evaluating web hosting providers, we've noticed that several offer an alluring, affordable plan, only to triple the monthly price and charge nearly $20 for domain registration when renewal comes around.
-Our matrix displays the regular monthly rates for both one-year personal and business plans after the promotional price has expired.
+Our comparison displays the regular monthly rates for both one-year personal and business plans after the promotional price has expired.
 We've included this price so you know exactly what you can expect to spend after the first year.

 Cheap Web Hosting, Regardless of Business Size